e7h4n/signal-transaction/README.md

 - **`finish(action?: Action)`**
   Completes the transaction and optionally executes a final action.
 All registered rollback callbacks are removed afterward, ensuring that no additional cleanups occur after the transaction is finished.

+- **`createSignalSwitch`** is a utility that manages multiple abortable tasks by ensuring only the latest task remains active.
+When a new task is started, it automatically cancels the previous one.
+This is particularly useful in scenarios where you need to manage consecutive asynchronous operations, such as user interactions or page navigation.

 ### Types

 - **`Action`**